lukewickstead/RandomNotes/Azure/Azure Compute Services/Azure Kubernetes Service.md

 ## Overview
 - An open-source tool for orchestrating and managing many container images and applications.
 - Lets you deploy a managed Kubernetes cluster in Azure.
+- Azure AKS is a managed service, offloading much of the complexities of Kubernetes to Azure
+- Azure AKS is free but you have to pay for the nodes
 ## Features
 - Uses clusters and pods to scale and deploy applications.
 - Kubernetes can deploy more images of containers as needed.